Qapaghan Qaghan: Reign

 In winter, after securing the Chinese border, he turned his attention to further northward expansion, notably subjugating Yenisei Kyrgyz and killing their khagan.
 While preparing an attack on Türgesh forces, his khatun died, so the invasion was called off.

 In 698, Qapaghan demanded a Tang dynasty prince for marriage to his daughter, part of a plot to join his family with the Tang, displace the Zhou, and restore Tang rule over China under his influence.
 When Wu Zetian sent her grandnephew Wu Yanxiu (武延秀), to marry Qapaghan's daughter instead.
 Zhang Jianzhi opposed, stating, "In ancient times, no Chinese imperial prince had ever married a barbarian woman as his wife."
 This opposition drew displeasure from Wu Zetian, as she wanted peace with the Turks, and demoted Zhang to be the prefect of He Prefecture (合州, modern northern Chongqing).
 Qapaghan nevertheless rejected the prince.
 He had no intention to cement the peace treaty with a marriage; instead, when Wu Yanxiu arrived, he detained Wu Yanxiu and then launched a major attack on Zhou, advancing as far south as Zhao Prefecture (趙州, in modern Shijiazhuang, Hebei).
 He made Chinese general Yan Zhiwei (阎知微) the Southern Khagan (南面可汗) and persuaded him to help invade cities of Zhaozhou and Dingzhou.
 Zhou general Murong Xuanjiao (慕容玄皦) also submitted to Qapaghan with 5,000 soldiers.

 In August 698, Qapaghan attacked Dingzhou, captured and killed its governor Sun Yangao (孙彦高), and burned the city.
 Wu Zetian issued a proclamation that if anyone killed Qapaghan they would be granted title prince.
 She subsequently renamed him Zhanchuo (斩啜, meaning "chopped head") as a play on his name Mochuo.

 In September, Zhaozhou was also attacked, Deputy Governor Tang Boruo (唐波若) handed over the keys and governor Gao Rui (高睿) was immediately executed.

 In October, Qapaghan let Yan Zhiwei go back to China, who was captured and executed on charges of treason.

+In 712, the Arab general Qutayba ibn Muslim besieged Samarkand after capturing Khwarazm.
+The prince of Samarkand appealed to Qapaghan for aid.
+Qapaghan, who had become overlord of both Tashkent and Ferghana, dispatched Kul Tigin at the head of a combined army of Eastern Turks, Tashkent forces, and Ferghana troops to relieve the besieged city.
+Despite the strength of the Turkic forces, Qutayba ultimately defeated Kul Tigin's army, forcing the Turks to withdraw and allowing the Umayyads to enter Samarkand and establish a garrison there.